abhishekarya1/Hash-Define-myNotes/content/rest/caching.md

 Revalidation is triggered when the user presses the reload button.
 It is also triggered under normal browsing if the cached response includes the `Cache-Control: must-revalidate` header.
 In requests, `If-None-Match` and `If-Modified-Since` are used to validate.

 #### ETag (strong)
-If a resource changes, server sends a new `ETag` value in response to indicate to the client that some change has taken place.
+If a resource changes, server sends a new `ETag` value in response to be cached to indicate to the client that some change has taken place.
 The client can't predict, in any way, the value of the tag.
 Client issues `If-None-Match` in the header of future requests – in order to validate the cached resource.
 ```txt
 ETag: "j82j8232ha7sdh0q2882" - Strong Etag
 ETag: W/"j82j8232ha7sdh0q2882" - Weak Etag (prefixed with `W/`)